hotspotbilling/phpnuxbill/README.md

 @ibnux notes:
 ----
-> The project maybe has been abandoned
+> The project maybe has been abandoned,
-> maybe the dev busy
+> maybe the dev busy,
-> and nobody donate to him
+> and nobody donate to him,
-> i will try to update as far as i can
+> i will try to update as far as i can,
-> any Modification will be update in here
+> any Modification will be update in here.

 ### iBNuX Todos